Serre weights and Breuil's lattice conjecture in dimension three: Serre weight conjectures

 \subsection{Semisimple Kisin modules}

-Theorem 2.21 in \cite{LLLM} gives a classification of Kisin modules with descent datum which can arise from reductions of potentially crystalline representations with Hodge--Tate weights $(2,1,0)^f$.
+The statement of \cite[Theorem 2.21]{LLLM} gives a classification of Kisin modules with descent datum which can arise as reductions of potentially crystalline representations with Hodge--Tate weights $(2,1,0)^f$.
 In this subsection, we identify Kisin modules which correspond to semisimple Galois representations in an explicit way (Theorem \ref{fixedpoints}).